isomerpages/moe-rivervalleyhigh/_information/Junior College/Direct School Admission (Junior College).md

 ##### DSA Talent Areas

-We are looking for promising Secondary 4 students who demonstrate talent in the following areas:&nbsp;
+We are looking for promising Secondary 4 students who demonstrate talent in the following areas for our DSA-JC Exercise in 2023:&nbsp;

 *   Badminton
 *   Basketball (Boys)